 3. Click the check box to turn off the scroll bars.
-Also click the Display Screen Menu check box to turn off the screen menu.
+Also be sure the check box for Display Screen Menu is unchecked.
 Don't click the OK button yet.

-Another display setting that you might want to change at this point controls the color of the cursor and the drawing area background.
-The illustrations in this book show a white background and black crosshair cursor, but you might prefer to reverse the colors.
+Another display setting that you may want to change at this point controls the color of the cursor and the drawing area background.
+The illustrations in this book show a white background and black crosshair cursor, but you may prefer to reverse the colors.
 To do so, follow these steps:

-1. In the Window Elements area of the Display tab, click the Colors button to open the Color Options dialog box (see Figure 1.5).
-In the middle of the dialog box, in the Window Element drop-down list box, Model Tab Background should be visible.
-If it's not, open the drop-down list and select it.
+In the Window Elements area of the Display tab, click the Colors button to open the Drawing Window Colors dialog box (see Figure 1.5).
+In the upper left corner of the dialog box, in the Context list box, 2D Model Space should be visible.
+If it's not, select it.